reilabs/hieratika/docs/Memory Model.md

 Due to the write-once nature of Cairo's memory, the allocator does _not_ have to handle the freeing of memory.
 On this platform, freeing memory is a no-op.

+### The Memory Submodule

+The `memory` submodule of `crt0` contains the memory polyfills that provide the runtime operations necessary for interacting with memory.
+These polyfills include:

+- `alloc` and `alloca`: For allocating memory on the heap and stack, respectively.
+- `load` and `store`: For reading and writing values to memory.
+- `cmpxchg`: For atomic compare-and-exchange operations.
+- The `atomicrmw_*` family of polyfills: For atomic read-modify-write operations.

 ### Emulating Mutable Memory in Cairo